 About the monument to the 20th Massachusetts

-The monument is a large boulder known as a “Puddingstone,” native to Massachusetts and the official stone of the Commonwealth.
-It was brought for the monument’s dedication from Roxbury, where many of the men of the regiment had played on such boulders as they grew up.
+The monument is a large boulder known as a “Puddingstone.”
+It is native to Massachusetts and is the official stone of the Commonwealth.
+The stone was brought for the monument’s dedication from Roxbury, where many of the men of the regiment had played on such boulders as they grew up.
 The monument was dedicated on October 20th, 1885.

 The 20th Massachusetts at Gettysburg

-The 20th Massachusetts was commanded at the Battle of Gettysburg by Colonel Paul Joseph Revere, grandson of Paul Revere of Revolutionary War fame.
+Colonel Paul Joseph Revere, grandson of Paul Revere of Revolutionary War fame, commanded the 20th Massachusetts at the Battle of Gettysburg.
 He was mortally wounded on July 2nd and died on the 4th.
-When Colonel Revere fell Lieutenant Colonel George N. Macy took command until he was wounded on July 3, losing his left hand.
+Lieutenant Colonel George N. Macy took command when Colonel Revere fell.
+Macy was wounded on July 3, losing his left hand.
 Captain Henry L. Abbott then took over the regiment.

 20th Mass.
 Infantry

 Form the bronze tablet on the rear of the monument